LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Remix.md

 ## 4. Compile the contract

-Please double-check that the compiler version of the Remix IDE is matching with the compiler version mentioned in the smart contract: `pragma solidity ^0.8.28;`.
+Please double-check that the compiler version of the Remix IDE matches the compiler version mentioned in the smart contract: `pragma solidity ^0.8.28;`.

 Press the green play button at the top to compile the contract.